Publisher cancels Woody Allen memoir after backlash

 NEW YORK: A leading publisher on Friday scrapped plans to release the autobiography of filmmaker Woody Allen, who has long been accused of molesting his daughter, following an outcry and a staff walkout.

-Allegations that Allen molested his adopted daughter Dylan Farrow when she was seven years old in the early 1990s have dogged the Oscar-winning filmmaker for decades.
+Allegations that Allen molested his adopted daughter Dylan Farrow when she was seven years old in the early 1990s has dogged the Oscar-winning filmmaker for decades.

 But Dylan, now 34, maintains she was molested.

-It sparked an immediate backlash with high-profile investigative journalist and best-selling author Ronan Farrow, brother of Dylan, saying on Tuesday he would no longer work with Hachette.
+It sparked an immediate backlash with high-profile investigative journalist and best-selling author Ronan Farrow, sister of Dylan, saying on Tuesday he would no longer work with Hachette.

 Ronan has long defended Dylan, who renewed her accusations against Allen in the wake of the #MeToo movement in early 2018.